Fitness App Development Guide: Best Tips for Business Owners & Startups

 For example, now there are many special YouTube guides on how you can set up a studio for live classes:

-It’s also possible to mix different types of content: both ready-made and live sessions.
+It’s also possible to mix different types of content: both pre-recorded and live sessions.
 Thus, you’ll meet the expectations of your members who want to experience your workouts in real-time as well as access them whenever they need.

 🥗 Diet & Nutrition Apps

-Healthy eating can be also considered a part of the fitness industry.
+Healthy eating can also be considered a part of the fitness industry.
 There’s actually no contradiction here: you may already provide a great in-studio experience and not be willing to set up a brand new online branch.
 Thus, an app dedicated to healthy nutrition can provide additional value to your members rather than create competition between your offline and online services.

 If we look at the brightest examples of diet apps, they usually include the following features: